rehierl/node-tree-outliner/1-0-mathematics/4-1-cartesian-product.md

 Note that the result of the Cartesian product is now defined to be "flat".
-However, if one or more `Ai` is a set of sequences, then each sequence within `XAi` will have a sequences as one or more of its elements (i.e. still nested).
+However, if one or more `Ai` is a set of sequences, then each sequence within `XAi` will have sequences as one or more of its elements (i.e. still nested).

 n-ary cartesian power (XA^N)